wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 the state at time ``start_time``.
 The "time" is a single global number that is atomically incremented whenever a transaction commits.

-``global2local`` is a dictionary-like mapping of global objects to their corresponding local objects.
+``global_to_local`` is a dictionary-like mapping of global objects to their corresponding local objects.

 ``list_of_read_objects`` is a set of all global objects read from, in the version that was used for reading.
 It is actually implemented as a